An International Gateway

 New Jersey gives business travelers, and companies that need to move cargo unparalleled access to destinations and connections almost anywhere in the world, by air.

-Travelers in the State have access to daily non-stop flights to more than 90 U.S. cities and 110 international destinations via Newark Liberty International Airport and other nearby airports.
+Travelers in the State have access to daily non-stop flights to 110 U.S. cities and 130 international destinations via Newark Liberty International Airport and other nearby airports.

 The combined airports in the New Jersey/New York metropolitan area create the largest airport system in the United States, the second largest in the world in terms of passenger traffic, and largest in the world in terms of total flight operations.